populse/soma-workflow/README.markdown

 Installation
 ------------

-Before install soma-workflow, soma softwares are required:
+Before install soma-workflow, some softwares are required:

 * Python version >= 2.7.3 and < 3.0
 * Qt version 4.6.2 or more, PyQt version 4.7.2 or more or more are required if you want to use the graphical interface